e271828e/Flight.jl/docs/notes/design/framework_spec.md

-promise, in the diagnostic register ([§13.5][s13-5]): **these are the bodies the loop runs** — not re-derivations, which is what makes the measurement honest, and why each callable carries the real in-loop argument types by construction (the thing a hand-built standalone test cannot reproduce, and the reason per-component tests cannot discharge the invariant: they never call the executor whose contribution the claim quantifies over).
+promise, in the diagnostic register ([§13.5][s13-5]): **these are the bodies the loop runs** — not re-derivations, which is what makes the measurement honest, and why each callable carries the real in-loop argument types by construction (the thing a hand-built standalone test cannot reproduce; row 116 records why per-component tests cannot discharge the invariant).
 CI is warm-then-assert over the roster — one call compiles, then `@ballocated(body()) == 0` — at per-body granularity, each sweep arity asserted in its own right (the interior call bare, the boundary call at a due index), so